Code Pink: China

-In a February 2023 Washington Examiner editorial, Michael Rubin criticized Code Pink for what he called denials of the Uyghur genocide and thereby "amplify[ing] Chinese government propaganda".
 Following the August 2023 New York Times report, U.S. Senator Marco Rubio asked the U.S. Department of Justice to open an investigation into Code Pink and other entities related to Singham for potential violations of the Foreign Agents Registration Act (FARA).
-In November 2023, the U.S. House Committee on Natural Resources announced an investigation into Code Pink.
+In November 2023, the U.S. House Committee on Natural Resources announced an investigation into Code Pink due to the organization's "potential ties to the Chinese Communist Party".
+In 2025, Senate Judiciary Committee Chair Chuck Grassley urged the Department of Justice to investigate whether the organization is obligated to register as under the Foreign Agents Registration Act (FARA) due to their alleged ties to the Chinese Communist Party.